 And so two weeks ago we finally reached Yosemite, arriving at night, Ella’s first impression of El Cap being its bulk blocking out the stars, the border between wall and space blurred by the pin pricks of head torches high on the Nose.

-Paul and Aldo and I took turns fixing ropes up to pitch 5 on Tangerine Trip, a route I’d climbed in winter conditions with Mat Dickinson many years before, and chosen due to it steepness (steepest route on El Cap), meaning it would be safe in storm and safe to jug.
+Paul and Aldo and I took turns fixing ropes up to pitch five on Tangerine Trip, a route I’d climbed in winter conditions with Mat Dickinson many years before, and chosen due to its steepness (steepest route on El Cap), meaning it would be safe in the storm and secure to the jug.
 The heat was brutal, as just climbing one pitch left both climbers close to heat stroke.

-Eventually Sunday came around and I knew we just had to make it work, carrying 90 litres of water up the base (we planned on 3 hanging bivis) the night before.
+Eventually, Sunday came around, and I knew we just had to make it work, carrying 90 litres of water up the base (we planned on three hanging bivis) the night before.
 We set up in the dark to bivy at the base, dodging two rattle snakes who were laid out on the rocks enjoying the slow release of heat from the heat locking in the talus.

-As usual on a big wall with such a big team day one was a disaster.
-We all juged a free hanging for about 100 metres, then I began hauling while Paul and Aldo pushed out the ropes.
-The weight of the haul bags (99 litres of water, 4 days food for 5, 3 ledges, plus assorted crap) was insane.
-Me, Ella and Ben were at the belay all day as I literally inched the haul bags up, while being roasted in the sun.
+As usual on a big wall with such a big team day, one was a disaster.
+We all judge a free hanging for about 100 metres; then I began hauling while Paul and Aldo pushed out the ropes.
+The weight of the haul bags (99 litres of water, four days food for 5, three ledges, plus assorted crap) was insane.
+I, Ella and Ben were on the belay all day as I inched the haul bags up while being roasted in the sun.

-I spent most of the first day either hauling, or telling Ella to drink, paranoid about her getting heat stroke.
-Finally the bags arrived, but so did the night, meaning we bivied where we’d been all day, only hoping tomorrow would be better.
-The only consolation was Ella had overcome her 2nd biggest hurdle: Weeing on the wall, which although messy for me (she weed on my legs and boots), was quick and effective.
+I spent most of the first day either hauling or telling Ella to drink, paranoid about her getting heat stroke.
+Finally, the bags arrived, but so did the night, meaning we bivvied where we’d been all day, only hoping tomorrow would be better.
+The only consolation was Ella had overcome her 2nd biggest hurdle: Weeing on the wall, which although messy for me (she weed on my legs and boots), was quick and efficient.

-The following day was better, but still slow, and marked by more heat and some massive lower outs for me, Ella and Ben.
+The following day was better but still slow and marked by more heat and some massive lower outs for me, Ella and Ben.
 In the morning Ella had conquered her 1st biggest fear by having a crap in a wag bag (hanging her bum over the edge with the wag bag clasped around her), so I felt things were looking up.
-My biggest worry was the amount of water we where drinking.
-Again Aldo Paul pushed the ropes up and we followed.
+My biggest worry was the amount of water we were drinking.
+Again Aldo Paul pushed the ropes up, and we followed.

-That night she was so tired (as was the rest if the team) that I had to take her shoes off and get her in in her sleeping bag, seeing in her then deep fatigue that only a wall can bring.
+That night, like the rest of the team, she was so tired that I had to take her shoes off, and get her in in her sleeping bag, seeing in her the heavy fatigue that only a wall can bring.

-The following morning we were only half way up the wall and it was tough getting her started, but started she had to be, as we had to move as quickly as possible to get to the top before we ran out of water.
-The sun had become something dreadful, like something out of a science fiction film, drawing near at dawn, and bearing down all day until finally loosing its grip just before dark.
-Worse still El Cap was devoid of its usual winds that cool you down, and again and again I kept getting that T L Lawrence line in my head “In the desert there is nothing, and no man needs nothing”.
+The following morning we were only half way up the wall, and it was tough getting her started, but started she had to be, as we had to move as quickly as possible to get to the top before we ran out of the water.
+The sun had become something dreadful, like something out of a science fiction film, drawing near at dawn, and bearing down all day until finally losing its grip just before dark.
+Worse still El Cap was devoid of its usual winds that cool you down, and again and again, I kept getting that T L Lawrence line in my head “In the desert there is nothing, and no man needs nothing”.

-On this third day Ella literally needed to be cajoled, bullied and distracted up the rope, her fatigue obvious.
-Having done many walks, climbs and paddles with the kids I had a great deal if experience of this, but now this was serious, as I found my own fatigue hauling the bags to much to deal with.
-The low point came when I lowered Ella off a belay and she realised she’d dropped her iPod, a gift from her mum and engraved with her name.
-She started to cry and literally just hung on the rope at the end of her tether.
-I shouted up to Ben and Aldo that they should be prepared to haul Ella up the next two pitches, as she was too tired to do it, and in an instant she came round and shouted “No!
-I want to do it myself - if I don’t I’ll only be disappointed” and with that she slowly made her way up two more rope lengths to the belay.
+On this third day, Ella needed to be cajoled, bullied and distracted up the rope, her fatigue visible.
+Having done many walks, climbs and paddles with the kids, I had a lot of experiences of this, but now this was serious, as I found my fatigue hauling the bags too much to deal with.
+The low point came when I lowered Ella off a belay, and she realised she’d dropped her iPod, a gift from her mum and engraved with her name.
+She started to cry and just hung on the rope at the end of her tether.
+I shouted up to Ben and Aldo that they should be prepared to haul Ella up the next two pitches, as she was too tired to do it, and in an instant, she came round and shouted “No!
+I want to do it myself - if I don’t I’ll only be disappointed”, and with that, she slowly made her way up two more rope lengths to the belay.
 To say I was stunned by her strength, grit and determination would be an understatement.
-I knew that it was this show of will that I had wanted to mine all along, a inner strength that I knew she had (and we all have), but even so I really had to find my own strength not to cry.
+I knew that it was this show of will that I had wanted to mine all along, the inner strength that she had (and we all have), but even so, I had to find my strength not to cry.

 That night Ella fully endorsed the dirt bag life of a wall climber, drinking a can of Pepsi, eating a tin of pineapple, tuna mixed with soft cheese and a tin of cold beans and sausages.
-I asked her what stopped her crying and she said “I just thought that my iPod would always been in this beautiful place and that was ok… Plus you said you’d buy me and iPad” (I’d forgot that bit!).
+I asked her what stopped her crying and she said “I just thought that my iPod would always be in this beautiful place and that was ok… Plus you said you’d buy iPad and me” (I’d forgotten that bit!).

-The last day on the wall was amazing as finally the sun lost its grip and the wind came, cooling us off as we climbed the last 3 pitches.
+The last day on the wall was amazing as finally the sun lost its grip and the wind came, cooling us off as we climbed the last three pitches.
 Big walls are always like this.
-They grip you so tight you feel as if they will kill you and you’ll never reach the top, and then, in the moment you relax and finally understand its lesson (you’ll have to climb one to now what that is) it releases its grip and reluctantly you reach the end of your journey.
+They grip you so tight you feel as if they will kill you and you’ll never reach the top, and then, at the moment you relax, finally understand its lesson, it releases its grip.

-As is always the case there was no room of celebrations as haul bags where pulled up one by one, and kit sorted.
-Each team member coming up one by one (what an amazing team is was - a true band of brothers… and a little sister).
+As is always the case, there was no room for celebrations as haul bags got pulled up one by one, and kit sorted.
+Each team member coming up one by one (what a great team is was - a band of brothers - and a little sister).
 As I pulled up the last bag Aldo pointed away for the edge and saw Ella sat crossed need in the dirt, her head bowed forward resting on a tin of beans and sausages, fast asleep.

-As with all such climbs there is much to unpack afterwards - both physical and emotionally - and I think it will takes many months for us all to do so, but I think for everyone it was something very, very special.
-To spend two weeks alone with Ella was amazing, and also startling, enlightening and surprising.
-I saw this little girl grow before my eyes into someone truly amazing.
-It was also a little sad, as I knew she hadn’t become this person on the wall, but in the 13 years it took to get there.
-Before me was this human being who could get rigged up to jumar herself, carry a big pack, and remain positive at the lowest moments, someone who thought her own thoughts and could look after herself.
+As with all such climbs, there is much to unpack afterwards - both physically and emotionally, taking that can take a life time.
+To spend two weeks alone with Ella was fantastic, and also startling, enlightening and surprising.
+I saw this little girl grow before my eyes into someone amazing.
+It was also sad, as I knew she hadn’t become this person on the wall, but in the 13 years, it took to get there.
+Before me was this human being who could get rigged up to jumar herself, carry a big pack, and remain upbeat at the lowest moments, someone who thought her thoughts and could look after herself.
 She tied on as my baby and untied as an equal to us all.

 One thing I was always scared about was that it might all go to her head.
-But when we boarded the shuttle bus yesterday afternoon, all eyes on the five of us, looking like we’d just crawled out of Hell, and I said “hey everyone - this 13 year old girl just climbed El Cap”, and the whole bus clapped her, I could see only an embarrassed pride.
+But when we boarded the shuttle bus yesterday afternoon, the five of us looking so battered, and I said, “This 13-year-old girl just climbed El Cap”, and the whole bus clapped her, I could see only an embarrassed pride.